A complete guide to the Zendesk for Startups program in 2026

 The Zendesk AI Explore Dashboard shows key metrics, a vital feature for Zendesk startups tracking performance.

-Limitations and the post-trial reality
+Growth considerations and the post-trial transition

 An infographic showing how eesel AI connects various knowledge sources to overcome limitations for Zendesk startups.